Minimal Dirac Neutrino Mass Models from $U(1)_R$ Gauge Symmetry and Left-Right Asymmetry at Colliders: Collider Implications

 \section{Collider Implications}

-Models with extra $U(1)_R$ implies a new $Z^{\prime}$ neutral boson, which contains a plethora of phenomenological implications at collider.
-Here we mainly focus on the phenomenology of heavy gauge boson $Z^{\prime}$ emerging from $U(1)_R$.
+Models with extra $U(1)_R$ implies a new $Z^{\prime}$ neutral boson, which contains a plethora of phenomenological implications at colliders.
+Here we mainly focus on the phenomenology of the heavy gauge boson $Z^{\prime}$ emerging from $U(1)_R$.